idaholab/cape2stix/ama_deploy/README.md

     ```

 ## Using CAPE
+Once the CAPE system has finished building, it can be connected to via Virtual Machine Manager or by taking the qcow2 image found under `ama_deploy/builds/packer-capeextra/`, converting it to a .raw, and writing that .raw onto a physical system.
 ### Virtual Machine Manager
+todo: further documenation on virt-manager. include screenshots
 - spawned virtual machines can be accessed through Virtual Machine Manager by connecting with ssh
 - credentials are vagrant:vagrant
 - connecting to the CAPE system via ssh must be done with an ssh key.
 An ssh key can be created with the command: